 • Reinforcers: Responses from the environment that increase the probability of a behavior being repeated.
 Reinforcers can be either positive or negative.

-• Punishers: Response from the environment that decrease the likelihood of a behavior being repeated.
+• Punishers: Responses from the environment that decrease the likelihood of a behavior being repeated.
 Punishment weakens behavior.

 Positive reinforcement strengthens a behavior by providing a consequence an individual finds rewarding.
-For example, if your teacher gives you £5 each time you complete your homework (i.e. a reward) you are more likely to repeat this behavior in the future, thus strengthening the behavior of completing your homework.
+For example, if your teacher gives you £5 each time you complete your homework (i.e., a reward) you will be more likely to repeat this behavior in the future, thus strengthening the behavior of completing your homework.

 The removal of an unpleasant reinforcer can also strengthen behavior.
-This is known as negative reinforcement because it is the removal of an adverse stimulus which is ‘rewarding’ to the animal.
+This is known as negative reinforcement because it is the removal of an adverse stimulus which is ‘rewarding’ to the animal or person.
 Negative reinforcement strengthens behavior because it stops or removes an unpleasant experience.